-- ▶ When visibility is poor, (e.g. fog, heavy rain, thick snowfall). - Driving around "sharp" bends. - ▶ When fully pressing down the accelerator pedal. - When the laser sensor is dirty or obscured. - ▶ When the vehicles are very dirty and have a low level of reflection.
+- ▶ When visibility is poor, (e.g. fog, heavy rain, thick snowfall). - Driving around "sharp" bends. - ▶ When fully pressing down the accelerator pedal.

+- ► When the laser sensor is dirty or obscured. - ▶ When the vehicles are very dirty and have a low level of reflection.

-If the system is not available or there is a system malfunction, the message and the warning light appears on the display of the instrument cluster A flashes in a slow sequence.
+If the system is not available or there is a system malfunction, the warning light flashes A slowly in the display of the instrument cluster.